 3. Click "Start Verification" in the phone section.

 4. Wait for your phone to receive the text, then type in the code you see into the box on screen.

-If you don't receive the text (please give it a few minutes to arrive), please try to verify via phone call.
+If you don't receive the text after a few minutes, please try to verify via phone call.

 To verify via phone call:

 1. Go to the Account panel on your project.

 2. Select "Receive an automated phone call" in the Phone Verification section and make sure your phone is next to you.